 Conditions: Clinical parameters that must be present for a procedure of a procedure or the administration of a medication.

 Contraindications: Clinical parameters that if present, preclude the performance the dosing of a medication.

-Description of the type of procedure to be performed or
+Treatment: Description of the type of procedure to be performed or proper performance of a procedure or the administration of a medication.

 Clinical